CitiesSkylinesMods/DocumentationWiki/Writerside/topics/KeyNotFoundException-The-given-key-was-not-present-in-the-dictionary.md

 ## Symptom

-> Note: This error occurs when exiting the game so you can safely choose to ignore it if desired.
+> Note: This error occurs when exiting the game, so you can safely choose to ignore it if desired.

 You see an error on-screen or in the log file like this: